HB (cigarette): Before

-In their year of origin, 1955, HB cigarettes only achieved a market share of 0.4%.
+In their year of origin, 1955, HB cigarettes achieved a market share of only 0.4%.
 This value was increased to 5.6% in the following year, and to 12.9% in 1958.
-In 1959, with a market share of 17%, the brand first reached the top position among the cigarette brands marketed in Germany, which it was able to defend until 1984; In 1975, HB cigarettes were the best-selling in Europe.
+In 1959, with a market share of 17%, the brand first reached the top position among the cigarette brands marketed in Germany, which it was able to defend until 1984.
+In 1975, HB cigarettes were the best-selling in Europe.
 Since 1986, the Marlboro brand has become the most popular cigarette brand on the German market.

 Today

 Today, the HB cigarette family is still one of the most sold cigarette brands in Germany.
 However, their market share dropped from 4.7% to 3.5% between 2002 and 2007.
-This development is partly due to the fact that HB's parent company BAT focuses primarily on international premium brands such as Lucky Strike or low-price brands such as Pall Mall, but not on typical German companies such as the HB family.
+This development is partly due to the fact that HB's parent company, BAT, focuses primarily on international premium brands, such as Lucky Strike, or low-price brands, such as Pall Mall, but not on typical German companies, such as the HB family.
 Nevertheless, the HB family, with its market share of 3.5%, is still represented in the top ten of the most sold cigarette brands in Germany.

-As of 2016, the market share of HB has dropped below the 1%, and may be taken off the German market due to the new EU legislation of cigarette packaging, which enforces big picture warnings and limits the space for manufacturers to advert their brand.
+As of 2016, the market share of HB has dropped below the 1%, and may be taken off the German market due to the new EU legislation of cigarette packaging, which enforces big picture warnings and limits the space for manufacturers to advertise their brand.

-The brand is mainly sold in Germany, but also was or still is sold in Belgium, The Netherlands, France, Austria, Switzerland, Spain, Italy, Poland, Hungary, Czech Republic, Russia, Vietnam and Tunisia (Duty-Free Shops only).
+The brand is mainly sold in Germany, but also was or still is sold in Belgium, the Netherlands, France, Austria, Switzerland, Spain, Italy, Poland, Hungary, the Czech Republic, Russia, Vietnam and Tunisia (Duty-Free Shops only).